NREL/foundational-industry-energy-data/README.md

 ### Other

 We've attempted to include additional descriptive fields where possible.
 These tend to be sparsely populated at this time.

 * `hucCode8`: Hydrolic Unit Code
-* `weeklyOpHours`: average weekly operating hours by quarter, including 95% confidence interval ranges.
+* `weeklyOpHours`: Average weekly operating hours by quarter, including 95% confidence interval ranges.
 * `sensitiveInd`: Indicates whether or not the associated data is enforcement sensitive.
 * `envJusticeCode`: The code that identifies the type of environmental justice concern affecting the facility or enforcement action.
 * `smallBusInd`: Code indicating whether or not a business is requesting relief under EPA’s Small Business Policy, which applies to businesses having less than 100 employees.
-* `througputTonne`: estimated mass throughput
+* `througputTonne`: Estimated mass throughput